mirinez/Portfolio/README.md

 ### About

-Personal portfolio website built with HTML and CSS.
-Designed to be minimal, clean, and developer-flavoured — featuring a recreated VSCode panel as the hero visual.
+Personal portfolio website built with HTML - CSS - JavaScript.
+Designed to be minimal, with "dark mode", clean, and developer-flavoured, featuring a recreated VSCode panel as the hero visual.

 ---